The Swedish fashion giant, Hennes & Mauritz (known as H&M), has conquered the rest of the world and now wants to claim Australia.

 British retail giant, Topshop, also moved into Australia in 2011.
 Topshop is proving to be quite popular with the young Aussies with their trendy British style, backed by the likes of Kate Moss (British supermodel).
 Their most famous collaboration was with Mary Katranzou a couple of years ago, seeing a lot of the range selling out quickly.

 There is little competition for these two overseas labels … until H&M move in.
-The Melbourne store is opening on the 05/04/2014!
+The Melbourne store opened on the 05/04/2014!
 We’re going be treated to a great battle for the hard earned dollars of Australian fashionistas.
 Fashion in Australia is just about to get so much more exciting!

 H&M opening in Melbourne – the GPO building